lul29/Phys212/reading_text.md

 ### Intense Study Cycle.

 Now you have read the book and you did the reading quiz.
 You have done other practice questions at the end of the book.
-Its now time to study for the weekly quiz or the exam or the tutorial.
+It is now time to study for the weekly quiz or the exam or the tutorial.
 You should study frequently as you cannot do effective studying all in one day.

 **Studying does not have to be long, it just has to be intense and on task (no TV, no music!). **